Dll functions exported by QM

 Returns module handle that can be used with API resource functions.
 Useful in exe.

-#ExeExtractFile resid $dest [flags] ;;Returns: 1 success, 0 failed. flags: must be 0
+#ExeExtractFile resId $dest [flags] [resType] ;;Returns: 1 success, 0 failed. flags: must be 0

 QM 2.2.0.

 Extracts a file added to exe.
-The file can be added to exe using #exe addfile or using a resource editor (use resource type RT_RCDATA (10)).
+The file can be added to exe using syntax ":resourceid filepath" (QM 2.3.0), or #exe addfile, or using a resource editor.
 Returns 1 on success, 0 on failure.
 This function works only in exe.
 It should not be used when the macro runs in QM.

-resid - resource id.
-Use the same resid as with #exe addfile.
+resId - resource id.
+Use the same resId as with #exe addfile or in ":resourceid filepath".

 dest - destination file.
 To extract to exe's folder, use "$qm$\filename.ext" or just "filename.ext".
-To extract to temporary folder, use for example "$temp$\myexename\filename.ext".
+To extract to temporary folder, use for example "$temp qm$\myexename\filename.ext".
 If the folder does not exist, creates.
 If the file already exists, compares resource data with existing file data, and replaces existing file only if it is different.

 Example